 Creating a good audiobook means leaving things out.
 If you are converting a book, long report, or digital guide into an audiobook, you have to leave out charts and graphs.
 Also leave out footnotes and references, table of contents, long lists, and glossary.

 However, you should provide links to these.
-You can easily do this by turning them into a free to pdf.
+You can easily do this by turning them into a free PDF your listeners can download.

 Step 4 – Find a Narrator